apigee/3mv4d/4mv4d-field-filtering/Readme.md

 5. View and copy the client_id (aka API Key) for each of the above developer apps.
 You may want to create other apps that have no access to the api proxy in question, to demonstrate key rejection.

-## Running the Demonstrations "manually"

-The APIKey must be passed in the header "APIKEY".

-The requests are of the form
-`GET /4mv4d-filtering-demo/PATH/IATA_CODE`

-...where PATH is replaced by one of
-`iata-t1` , `iata-t2` , `iata-t3` , `iata-t1c` , `iata-t2c` , `iata-t3c` ,
-and IATA_CODE is a 3-letter code for an airport, like SEA, SJC, DEN, ATL, YYZ, and so on.

-* t1 implies no filtering
-* t2 filters based on the custom attribute on the API Product
-* t3 filters based on the custom attribute on the Client (Developer App)
-* the c suffix indicates that the flow uses the response cache